HiveCase/layered-representation-of-images/README.md

 - Python 3.10+ recommended.
 - A **GPU with ≥ 8 GB VRAM** is recommended.
 CPU works but is slow.
 - The **first run downloads ~6 GB** of model weights from Hugging Face; they are cached afterwards.
-- The optional `pix2gestalt` and `intrinsics` backends require cloning their external repos — see the module docstrings.
+- The optional `pix2gestalt` and `intrinsics` backends require cloning their external repos; see the module docstrings.

 ---